filmakarov/erc721-lockable/README.md

 It only allows to lock the item (stating who will be able to unlock it) and unlock it when needed.

 ## Specification
-One mapping, two internal functions and two public functions are added to the original `ERC721` to allow locking.
+Here are the functions that allow locking.
 ```
-    mapping(uint256 => address) public getLocked
+    mapping(uint256 => address) internal unlockers
+    function getLocked(uint256 tokenId) public virtual view returns (address)
     function _lock(address unlocker, uint256 id) internal virtual
     function _unlock(uint256 id) internal virtual
     function lock(address unlocker, uint256 id) public
     function unlock(uint256 id) public
 ```
-`getLocked` mapping serves to store the unlocker's addresses for the locked tokens.
+`unlockers` mapping serves to store the unlocker's addresses for the locked tokens.
 When there is zero address as value for the given key (tokenId), that means this token is not locked.

+`unlockers` function returns the unlocker for this tokenId

 Both `_lock` and `_unlock` internal functions, which are implemented in the standard `ERC721s.sol` itself, do not perform any check on who can actually lock and unlock.
 They just do the job required.